 Michael Gregory Jackson’s journey from the avant-garde to what the industry regarded as a more commercial, song- based sound was thankfully and intriguingly gradual.
 It gave fans with inquiring taste a ringside seat to an evolution that unfolded subtly over a series of superb albums, ones that continue to be favorites of critics and his fellow musicians.

-During this era, his talents as guitarist and vocalist also adorned projects by folks who might seem unlikely partners for the one-time outre guitar god, Steve Winwood who recorded on Michael’s Situation-X and was hired by Mick Jagger for a solo tour.
-Michael also collaborated with Walter Becker of Steely Dan fame, in addition to other rock headliners.
+During this era, his talents as guitarist and vocalist also adorned projects by folks who might seem unlikely partners for the one-time outre guitar god.
+He collaborated with Steve Winwood, who recorded on Michael’s Situation-X, and with Walter Becker of Steely Dan fame, in addition to other rock headliners.

 While the record-buying public may not have provided platinum level support, the critics did.
 About Situation-X, Trouser Press observed that its’ formula combined “Bowie’s sophistication, Prince’s flamboyance and with plenty of originality.”
 The Advocate added that Jackson’s more pop leanings “lay bear the sinews of human emotion,” observing that his “high tenor voice calls to mind Smokey Robinson, Sting, or Ben Harper.”Throughout the 90s and 00s, Jackson continued to evolve his own sound with releases like Way We Used to Do (Tip- Toe), Red and Towards the Sun (both Golden/iTunes/Bandcamp).
 Dense horn-driven clusters have given way to a stripped- down, largely acoustic sound, with multi- tracked guitars, wide harmonic chording and alternately soaring and quiet vocals, on some songs imparting an almost alt. folk feel that might reside in your record collection next to Nick Drake.
 The sound may have been influenced by his idyllic surroundings, his chosen homes in western Massachusetts, Maine and California.